cbarkinozer/Java/Spring/Spring.md

 ```
 **@Primary**: Used with @Qualifier and defines the primary preferenced Bean.

-**@SpringBootApplication**: Indicates Spring Boot projects main method.
+**@SpringBootApplication**: Indicates the main method of the Spring Boot project.
 Marks a configuration class that declares one or more @Bean methods and also triggers auto-configuration and component scanning.
 **@EnableAutoConfiguration**: Enables Spring Boot to auto-configure the application context, so Spring Boot automatically creates and registers beans.

 **@Target**: The target annotation indicates the targeted elements( such as field, method, parameter etc.) of a class in which the annotation type will be applicable.